smokeballdev/api-docs/docs/documentation/5-Creating-a-Lead.md

 Smokeball comes with a range of pre-configured lead matter types for different areas of law.
 These are provided by Smokeball’s internal content team and are not user editable.

-A lead Matter Type is used to assign the lead being created to a relevant area of law and state / location.
+A lead matter type is used to assign the lead being created to a relevant area of law and state / location.

+> The matter types used when creating a 'Lead' are different from the one's used to create a 'Matter'.

 ![Lead Matter Types](../../assets/images/leadmattertypes.png)